AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 The first thing you need to do is to launch the Controller instance.

-We'll walk you through 4 steps.
+We'll walk you through the 4 steps.
 By the end, you'll be ready for your first use case.

   |4-steps|